apache/tvm/tests/python/contrib/test_hexagon/test_conv2d_conv2d.md

         for (ho.c.inner: int32, 0, 2) {
 ```

-The major effect of this change is increased cache usage given that caches are computed at the `ho.outer` level of the loop schedule.
-This is documented in the next section.
+The effect of this change is increased cache usage given where the caches are computed in the schedule.
+Specifically, the input cache is now computed over `ho.inner` and the filter caches are computed over `ko.inner` which will grow the size of the cache.
+Details below.

-(Same as above) Note that conv2d #1 has an independent loop over the channel out `ko.outer` dimension.
+(Same as above) Note that conv2d #1 has an independent loop over the channel out `ko.outer_1` dimension.
 This is because the output channels of conv2d #1 are the input channels to conv2d #2 and we compute over all input channels for each conv2d so we must compute over all output channels of conv2d #1 before we compute conv2d #2.

 ```
       for (ko.outer_1: int32, 0, 2) {